This is our review of the best dry dog food in 2023.

 Here are just a few things that vets suggest all good dry dog food should contain:

 This is a bit of a general list, and you’ll likely find all of the above in most kibble.
-If you’d like to read about a high protein diet for dogs then check out this page.
 However, dogs are also going to benefit from complex ingredients and a balanced diet, just like the rest of us.
 If you cannot share meat and vegetables with your pets in the way you do for your family, then finding a good balance in dry kibble is certainly the next best thing.

 Pet Food Pitfalls

 Pet food companies are in business to make a profit and many will use cheaper ingredients to do so.
 Unfortunately, in this country, the legislation is not strict enough and many owners ask us what is dog food made of, as some of the brands use fillers in the foods.

 For example, a meal stating it is “rich in chicken” can contain as little as 14% chicken or chicken meal and chicken fat, not necessarily the chicken we would eat and well below what most of us would consider “rich”.